Email marketing for gyms and yoga studios

 - Hit send.
 Your email goes out to your member list.
 Check who opened it and follow up as needed.
 The whole process takes about 15 minutes.

-No technical skills required.
+No technical skills needed.
 If you can write a text message, you can send a newsletter with Minutemailer.